-Awareness technologies-instant messaging, blogging, microblogging, and social networking sites-do not provide continuous connections among discrete physical places.
+Awareness technologies such as instant messaging, blogging, microblogging, and social networking sites do not provide explicit connections among discrete physical places.
 Instead, they construct an alternate, virtual environment where awareness information is shared and other communicative and collaborative exchanges can take place.
-As a result, the physical places where these technologies are used can be widely asymmetric-from one's private office to a crowded bus stop to an anonymous cybercafé.
+As a result, the physical places where these technologies are used can be widely asymmetric-from one's private office to a crowded bus stop to an anonymous cyber-café.

-The increasing mobility and ubiquity of technology has led to an increasingly diverse set of places in which these technologies are being used.
-This increased diversity of placeful technology use has the potential to lead to an increased asymmetry of place among participants.
+The increasing mobility and ubiquity of technology has led to an increasingly diverse set of places in which these technologies, particularly microblogging technologies, are being used.
+This increased diversity of placeful technology use has the potential to lead to an increased asymmetry of place among users.
 This increased asymmetry may enhance the value of these technologies for maintaining social connections: rather than posting (or receiving) a status update once or twice a day, the mobility and ubiquity of these technologies make it possible to maintain awareness within social groups at a much more continuous pace.